-When your kids are home on Valentine’s Day, they’ll likely feel inspired to do some Valentine’s Day-themed things.
+When your kids are home on Valentine’s Day, they’ll likely feel inspired to do some Valentine’s Day-themed activities.
 Luckily there are many easy ways to fill their free time on Valentine’s Day with fun crafts and activities.
 If you want to keep your kids from being bored on Valentine’s Day, check out these 10 Fun Valentine’s Day Activities for Kids!

 10 Fun Valentine’s Day Activities for Kids